xtrinch/STM32F7-template/README.md

 # STM32F7-template

 Build template for the STM32F7 microprocessors, specifically the STM32F7 discovery boards.
 Developed for and tested with STM32F769I-Disco, easily adaptable for others.
+Tested on Ubuntu 16.04.2 LTS.

 ## GNU Toolchain